digiltd/oh-rtd-test/Jsr223-Script-Engine.md

 This addon allows the usage of different scripting languages as basis for rules.
 It was tested with the Jython-Scripting-Runtime and all examples rely on this scripting language.
 Feel free to contribute to this wiki, if you are using another language like JRuby.

 ## Installation
 The package needs to be installed to addons like any other addon.
 But by default it does not come with any scripting language except the build-in Nashorn-Engine.
-But this JavaScript-Engine is not that comportable to use, so it is recommended to use another scripting language like Jython.
+But this JavaScript-Engine is not that comfortable to use, so it is recommended to use another scripting language like Jython.

 ### Jython-Installation
 - Download Jython 2.7.0 from http://www.jython.org/downloads.html as an installer package.